zhousarah/azure-compute-docs/articles/azure-impact-reporting/connectors-troubleshooting-guide.md

 > [!IMPORTANT]
 > Azure Impact Reporting is currently in PREVIEW.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

+This guide outlines solutions to common errors faced when creating an Impact Reporting Connector.

 ## The bash script fails immediately after starting
 Ensure that the script has execution permissions.
 Use this command to make it executable. chmod `+x create-impact-reporting-connector.sh`